ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: ViscoReg

-Thus, requiring that in the initial phases of training the solution satisfies the viscous Eikonal PDE over the inviscid version can not only encourage convergence to the physically meaningful solution, but also stabilize the Eikonal training.
-As proof of concept, we demonstrate the boundary reconstruction of a complicated Mandelbrot fractal with different methods in Figure \ref{fig:fractal}.
+Similar results are presented for the case $p=2$ in the supplemental.
+Enforcing the viscous Eikonal PDE over the inviscid version in the initial phases of training, not only encourages convergence to the physically meaningful solution, but also stabilizes the Eikonal training.
+As proof of concept, we demonstrate the boundary reconstruction of a complex Mandelbrot fractal with different methods in Fig. \ref{fig:fractal}.
 DiGS, when used without normals, results in an overly smoothed boundary during early iterations.
 After the annealing phase, where the divergence weight is set to zero, the reconstructed boundary becomes self-intersecting and disconnected.
-In contrast, ViscoReg smoothly converges to the complex and highly curved boundary, maintaining its intricate structure throughout the process.
+Other state-of-the-art methods are also plagued with similar challenges.
+In contrast, ViscoReg smoothly converges to the highly curved boundary, maintaining its intricate structure throughout the process.

+Note that the generalization error bounds in Theorem 1 are dependent on the smoothness bounds $M_{\theta}^* $.
+Our method ViscoReg promotes smoother solutions, preventing the network from converging to highly oscillatory solutions, thereby also helping control $M_{\theta^*}$ implicitly.